Parth09P/Healthcare-Chatbot/README.md

 - Gemini API Key (https://aistudio.google.com/app/apikey)
 - .env file

-For security an best practices, it is expected from the developer to manually create a .env file to store and use the environment variables.
+For security and best practices, it is expected from the developer to manually create a .env file to store and use the environment variables.
 The ideal .env file should look something like this:
 ```
 # Chatbot variables
 CHATBOT_MODEL="gemini"